ellelang/LRs/Meeting Agenda.md

+- The parameters for observable heterogeneity should not be called "fixed parameters".
+They are individual specific parameters.
+In the Nlogit6 output, the name "fixed" means the means of these random parameters are fixed.
 - How you might use the uncertainty of WTA at a specific location to say something about practices/locations which may be robust to cost assumptions?